 The Federal Ministry for Economic Affairs and Energy is working to ensure that vehicles produced by different manufacturers can be charged at charging stations run by different operators.
 The objective here is to use smart charging infrastructure to link up the vehicle to the charging point, allowing for communication between the two.
 Based on what is set out in the government’s programme, the additional electricity needed for electric mobility is to come from renewables.

 Charging plugs and sockets, and the communication between the vehicle and the charging station must be fully compatible.
-The only way of ensuring that users can comfortably recharge and pay for recharging their electric vehicles everywhere in Germany and beyond is to put in place international standards.
-Before this can work, communications standards need to be drawn up and precautions taken to ensure that high-volt technology is handled safely.
-There are many examples of safety standards that were developed by consensus and which later found their way into statutory regulation, e.g. on vehicle safety.
+The only way of ensuring that users can comfortably recharge and pay for recharging their electric vehicles everywhere in Germany and beyond is to put international standards in place.
+Before this can work, communications standards need to be drawn up and precautions taken to ensure that high-voltage technology is handled safely.
+There are many examples of safety standards that were developed by consensus and which later found their way into statutory regulation, for example on vehicle safety.

 Universal standards – not only for the charging infrastructure – will benefit companies in Europe and across the world.
 After all, the vehicles, charging stations, batteries, and the manufacturing equipment produced in Germany are being exported internationally.

-The Federal Ministry for Economic Affairs and Energy supports the efforts being made to create a network of fast chargers and roll it out across Germany.
-This has to be done quickly if drivers of are to be able to count on a reliable and convenient supply of electricity for their electric vehicles.
-Fast chargers capable of recharging batteries to roughly 80% of their full capacity within less than 30 minutes have the potential to increase the uptake of electric vehicles.
-In April 2014, private-sector companies and scientific institutions teamed up for a large-scale project called SLAM (German acronym for “network of fast chargers for transport corridors and major cities"), whose aim it is to roll out fast chargers across Germany.
+The Federal Ministry for Economic Affairs and Energy intensively supports the efforts being made to create a network of rapid chargers and roll it out across Germany.
+In April 2014, private-sector companies and scientific institutions teamed up for a large-scale project called SLAM (German acronym for “network of fast chargers for motorway corridors and major cities”), which rolled out rapid chargers across Germany.

 Electric drivelines – efficient and quiet at zero local emissions